suffolklibraries/wellbeing-conference/_sessions/1545-EA-panel.md

 ---
 name: "East Anglia focus panel"
-summary: "Mental health matters across the locality – Strategies for positive mental health throughout our region."
+summary: "Mental health matters across the locality – Strategies for positive mental health throughout our region"
-speaker: TBC
+speaker: "David Sheepshanks CBE, Suffolk & London, Chair, Vistage (moderator) <br>Sadie Lofthouse, Director of Culture & Performance, Adnams"
-start-time: "12:10"
+start-time: "15:45"
 ---

 Given diverse working environments, industries and types of organisation there is no one-size fits all mental health policy.
 There are, however, some key sectors which need special focus and support in East Anglia, from rural farming workers to industrial and transportation.